kmgovind/DigitalPortfolio/index.md

 ### Software/Programming

-- <a href="http://yebo.pythonanywhere.com/" target="_blank">yebo!
-(Digital Yearbook)</a> -
-A digital yearbook concept I created with my friends following the onset of the COVID-19 Pandemic.
-I worked on the backend code for the site.
-You can check out the code at our <a href="https://github.com/yebo-app" target="_blank">Github</a>.

 - <a href="https://github.com/kmgovind/duke-datathon-2020" target="_blank">COVID-19 Analysis (Duke Datathon)</a> -
 A paper analyzing the economic impact of COVID-19 using data analytics and data visualization techniques.
 Code and paper submitted as part of the 2020 Duke Datathon.